NoviceLive/research-rootkit/README.rst

 - Experiment 1: ``elf``

-  Provding elementary materials on ELF parsing and modifying.
+  Providing elementary materials on ELF parsing and modifying.

-  This experiment implemented an essential tool, i.e. ``setsym``, for following experiments, and also two trivil tools,
+  This experiment implemented an essential tool, i.e. ``setsym``, for following experiments, and also two trivial tools,
   ``lssec`` resembling ``readelf -S`` and ``lssym`` resembling ``readelf -s`` / ``objdump -t``.